 Note.
-Because this example is written for LUSAS LT versions that only allow one model or results viewing window to be used the Values layer is best turned off prior to adding further layers.
-In Standard and Plus versions of LUSAS multiple windows each having different layers can be defined.
+This example is written for LUSAS LT, which only allows one model or results viewing window to be used, and in which all layers will have to be drawn.
+In Standard and Plus versions of LUSAS, multiple windows, each having different layers, can be defined.
+In this example the Values layer is turned off prior to adding further layers.